Common name, type of fly, species

 Tipulid larva (above) are commonly known as leatherjackets and live in the soil, rotting wood, bogs, other moist habitats, and some are aquatic.
 Fully grown they can reach up to 40 mm long.

 They are a very important food source for some birds, and can occur in great numbers.
-They can cause damage to lawns, and can be a pest where potatoes and oats are grown.
+They can cause damage to lawns and golf courses by feeding on the grass roots, and can be a pest where potatoes and oats are grown.
 They are usually grey or greyish-brown in colour.